apiel/zicBox/NOTE.md

       --> same for ST7789 and SSD1306
-      --> at the end there should be a common draw library to draw shapes and specifc parent lib to render pixels to the screen
+      --> at the end there should be a common draw library to draw shapes and specifc parent lib to render pixels to the screen --> however on SSD1306 there cannot be anti alias, so maybe this one should stay separated...

 #### Pixel seq